-One way to mitigate the impact of rising costs in some healthcare services would be to follow the lead of the late-1990s reforms to the Canada and Quebec Pension Plans, which converted them from pay-as-you-go to plans in which a portion of premiums collected from people today prefund their future needs.
-Some drug programs, and potentially long-term care as well, are like social security programs in that many people will need, and can prepare for, predictable expenses by building a provident fund during their younger years.
+One way to mitigate the impact of rising costs in some healthcare services would be to follow the lead of the late-1990s reforms to the Canada Pension Plan that converted it from pay-as-you-go to a partially funded plan, in which a portion of premiums collected from people today prefunds their future needs.
+Some health programs, such as long-term care, are like social security programs in that many people will need, and can prepare for, predictable expenses by building a provident fund during their younger years.

-Nova Scotia could selectively convert pay-as-you-go programs so that the babyboomers, rather than their declining number of children and grandchildren, pay some of the higher costs that loom.
-Prefunding does not make sense for all programs with threatened cost increases, but can spread more fairly some of the tax increases necessary for those health services that, like pensions, are related to age.
+Like other provinces, Prince Edward Island could selectively convert pay-as-you-go programs so that the babyboom Islanders, rather than their declining number of children and grandchildren, pay some of the higher costs that loom (Robson 2002; Stabile and Greenblatt 2010).
+Prefunding does not make sense for all programs with threatened cost increases, but can spread more fairly the needed tax increases necessary for some health services that, like pensions, are related to age.